Sondosprg/ui-review-evolumoi/README.md

 -> This was a free contribution, based on my current skills in HTML & CSS.

 ## Note :
-A video has been added and some main buttons have been improved.
+- A video has been added and some main buttons have been improved.
+- A video added good audio quality

 -----------